Social value of work. Human values in social psychology

 Spiritual- faith in God, spiritual harmony, personal development and self-improvement.

-emotional- openness in communication, acceptance of people as they are.
+Emotional- openness in communication, accepting people as they are.

-ethical- honesty, decency, justice, generosity, the ability to enjoy what you have, correctness.
+Ethical– honesty, decency, fairness, generosity, the ability to enjoy what you have, correctness.

 Cultural– art in all its manifestations.

-Patriotic - love for the motherland, country, traditions, etc.
+Patriotic – love for the homeland, country, traditions, etc.

 Exercise “Desert Island”

-Target: creation of conditions for understanding that behind any act there are values professed by a person, orientations in the spectrum of possible values.
+Target: creating conditions for understanding that behind any action there are values professed by a person, orientation in the spectrum of possible values.

 Description: The exercise is carried out in several stages.

 1).
-At the first stage, the group members work individually.
-The game situation is set: Imagine that in a few hours, unknown forces will send you to a desert island, where you will spend the rest of your life.
-There is a sufficient amount of simple food and water (you will not die of hunger and thirst), a minimum of clothing and bedding (you will not freeze), necessary medicines.
+At the first stage, group members work individually.
+The game situation is set: “ Imagine that in a few hours unknown forces will send you to a desert island where you will spend the rest of your life.
+There is a sufficient amount of simple food and water (you will not die of hunger and thirst), a minimum of clothing and bedding (you will not freeze), and the necessary medicines.
 Unfortunately, there is no mobile connection there.
-You are allowed to take only seven objects with you, which can include both things and people.
-The condition is only those things or people that you can actually bring to the airport within a few hours (you will not be able to bring your apartment or your beloved dog)".
-The selected objects are written down on a sheet of paper.
+You are allowed to take only seven objects with you, which may include both things and people.
+The condition is only those things or people that you can actually bring to the airport within a few hours (you won’t be able to bring your apartment or your beloved dog)" The selected objects are written down on a piece of paper.

 2).
-The second stage of the exercise is as follows: “Everything flows, everything changes, and they decided to settle companions on your island.
+The second stage of the exercise is as follows: “Everything flows, everything changes, and they decided to settle a comrade on your island.
 He also has seven objects.
-In total, together with yours, 14.
-But only seven can remain.
+In total, together with yours, there are 14.
+But only seven can remain.”
 Work is organized in pairs.
-Their task is to make one of their two lists, including seven items.
+Their task is to make one from their two lists, including seven points.

 3).
 At the third stage, similar work is carried out in small groups of 5-6 people.

-The groups then present their lists to the circle.
-The facilitator interprets what he heard from the standpoint of values: why is it needed(for example, a book is for personal development, a receiver is for obtaining information about the world and other people).
+Then the groups present their lists in a circle.
+The presenter interprets what he hears from the perspective of values: why is this needed(for example, a book - for personal development, a receiver - for obtaining information about the world and other people).

 Issues discussed: